kstenerud/concise-encoding/cbe-specification.md

 Example:

-    [77 82 5f 74 85 61 5f 74 61 67 79] = metadata map: (_t = ["a_tag"])
+    [77 82 5f 74 85 61 5f 74 61 67 7b] = metadata map: (_t = ["a_tag"])

 ### Comment

+A comment is a specialized list container that can only contain strings or other comment containers (to support nested comments).
 Comments are user-defined string metadata equivalent to comments in a source code document.
 Comments do not officially refer to other objects, although conventionally they tend to refer to what follows in the document, be it a single object, a series of objects, a distant object, or they might even be entirely standalone.
 This is similar to how source code comments are used.

-Comments have additional restricions on their content beyond those of normal strings:
+Strings inside comment containers have additional restrictions:

-#### Comment Character Restrictions
+#### Comment String Character Restrictions

 The following characters are explicitly allowed:

  * Horizontal Tab (u+0009)
+ * Carriage Return (u+000d)
  * Linefeed (u+000a)

 The following characters are disallowed if they aren't in the above allowed section: